ErpNetDocs/webclient/navigators/guide/fill-down.md

 - the rows are selected - indication of their number and selection is available within icon "Selected" (does not apply for row-panels)

 ## Steps
-1. Open the navigator or the record form
+1. Open the navigator or the record form;
-2. Switch to Edit mode.
+2. Switch to Edit mode;
-3. Select the target rows below in the same column.
+3. Select the target rows below in the same column;
-4. Click into the source cell, that contains the desired value for mass fill-down
+4. Click into the source cell, that contains the desired value for mass fill-down;

 Now the system is ready to execute the fill down command.

-5. Right-click to open the cell context menu and choose "Fill down" OR you press key combination Ctrl+D
+5. Right-click to open the cell context menu and choose "Fill down" OR you press key combination Ctrl+D.

-The source value is copied down in the same column, for the selected rows.
+The source value is copied down in the same column, for the selected rows.<br>

-The selected rows are updated with the same value in that column.
-The Save button lights up.
+The selected rows are updated with the same value in that column.<br>
+"Save" button lights up.

 > [!IMPORTANT]
 > Fill Down applies to the existing and selected rows only.<br>